WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/Overlays/ReadME.md

-# "{state / organization name}" Overlay Data Preparation for WaDE
+# Idaho Department of Water Resources Overlay Data Preparation for WaDE
-This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting overlay area data, made available by the ["{state / organization name}"]("{http web link address to state / organization name}"), for inclusion into the Water Data Exchange (WaDE) project.
+This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting overlay area data, made available by the [Idaho Department of Water Resources](https://idwr.idaho.gov/), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.

 ## Overview of Source Data Utilized